jmpanozzoz/tachyon_api/README.md

 - Middleware implementation
 - Dependency injection patterns
 - OpenAPI documentation
+- Cache decorator usage with a cached endpoint

 Built-in CORS and Logger middlewares are integrated in the example for convenience.
 You can toggle settings in `example/app.py`.